 Emily notes, "A common complaint I hear from beginner watercolor artists is 'Oh my gosh, when I go to lay down another layer of color; it just blends into the first layer.
 What do I do?'
 And the answer is quite simple; you just let that first layer dry completely.
 You can use time, a heat gun, or a blow-dryer.
 Something to dry that first layer completely."
 Using the following demonstration will also help you gauge what your piece will look like in between layers, depending on the amount of water used.

 The next time you create a watercolor painting, be sure to keep in mind the amount of water you're using and the variety of techniques (wet on wet/dry on dry) you can use!
-If Emily has inspired you to start using watercolors or encouraged you to elevate your techniques, make sure to grab the limited edition, exclusive bundles she's curated with us!
+If Emily has inspired you to start using watercolors or encouraged you to elevate your techniques, make sure to share with us your artwork!